2023 Solar Incentives Guide for Eggertsville, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar panels installed on your primary or secondary residence in the United States.
-The solar panels must have been installed on a property you own after January 1, 2006 for you to claim the credit.
-Originally, the ITC covered 30% of all installation costs (panels, labor, accessories and equipment), although this amount has fluctuated slightly over time between 26-30%.
+The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed on a property you own after January 1, 2006, for you to claim the credit.
+Initially, the ITC applied to 30% of all costs (panels, labor, accessories and equipment), although this amount has fluctuated over time between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

-Your local Eggertsville solar panel installation expert can give you more information about the ITC and how it may apply to your situation.
+Your local Eggertsville solar panel installer can offer more information about the ITC and how it applies to your situation.

 State & Local Solar Incentives

-In addition to those provided at the federal level, there are often also state solar incentives.
-Rebates, tax credits and more might be available at a more local level.
-Certain incentives are ongoing, while others are offered for only a limited time.
-Your local solar incentives might come from your county or municipality, or from the New York government.
+There are often state solar incentives available in addition to federal ones.
+Tax credits, rebates and more can be offered at a more local level.
+Some incentives are offered for only a limited time, while others are ongoing.
+Your local incentives might come from your county or municipality, or from the New York government.

 Next Steps for Installing Solar in Eggertsville